zeyadelmahdy/TheDeepDiversProject/README.md

 ##### Applying the Model

-Here we decided to use Linear Regression as our model as it was the most accurate when comapred with the KNN.
+Here we decided to use Linear Regression as our model as it was more accurate than KNN.

 For a further detailed documentation of the code used, please click [here](https://github.com/zeyadelmahdy/TheDeepDiversProject/blob/main/Housing_Data_Analysis_V2.ipynb)